llbit/chunky-docs/README.md

 The build script runs a Python script named `tools/mdwrapper.py` on all Markdown files (`*.md`) in the `docs` directory.
-Before the python script is run some special tokens such as `%VERSION%` are replaced for the values listed in the `version.properties` file.
-The build script finally copies all files in the `images` and `style` directories into the output directory.
+Before the python script is run some special tokens such as `%VERSION%` are replaced with the values listed in the `version.properties` file.
+The build script then creates thumbnails for the gallery and finally copies all files in the `images` and `style` directories into the output directory.

 After you have run the build script you will need a web server to serve the pages in the `out` directory in order to get them to render correctly in the web browser.
-One of the simplest ways to set this up, if you have NodeJS and NPM installed is to run the following commands:
+One of the simplest ways to set this up, if you have NodeJS and NPM installed, is to run the following commands:

     $ npm install http-server -g
     $ cd out